khalidabuhakmeh/khalidabuhakmeh/README.md

 Fun Facts:

-- My wife, [Nicole](https://twitter.com/nicoleabuhakmeh) and I love traveling.
+- My wife, Nicole, and I love traveling.
 - I'm currently trying to learn Japanese. おはようございます。(Good Morning!).
 - I have two dogs named Samson and Guinness
 - I have **[KhalidForAmerica.com](https://khalidforamerica.com)** which points to my blog, and other domains.